Lifting Weights For Beginners

 It's important to strengthen the muscles that surround your joints before you work on building up the rest of your muscles, throughout your body.
 When we use the rest of our muscles to push and pull our bodies around in everyday life, pressure is exerted on our joints.

-So if we're going to be using those other muscles a little more intensely while strength training, it makes sense that the muscles that stabilize our joints need to be stronger, too.
-When you take this step, it leads to better range of motion, fewer injuries, and stronger muscles, overall, for the reason explained above.
+So if we're going to be using those other muscles a little more intensely while lifting weights, it makes sense that the muscles that stabilize our joints need to be stronger, too.
+When you take this step, it leads to better range of motion, fewer injuries, and stronger muscles overall.

 One of Cordell's favorite joint-stabilizing exercises is the farmer's carry, which is simply walking, one foot in front of the other, while holding heavy weights at your sides.
 "Each body part that you strength train can have a precursor stabilizing exercise to go with it," she said.